forest6511/secretctl/website/docs/guides/mcp/security-model.md

 3. **Command output is automatically sanitized to redact leaked secrets**
 4. **A policy file controls which commands AI can execute**

-This design aligns with industry best practices from 1Password and HashiCorp Vault.
+This design aligns with industry best practices for secrets management.

 ## How It Works